 The Henrico Police Division has entered into agreement with law enforcement agencies in Charles City, Chesterfield, Goochland, Hanover, New Kent and Richmond to provide law enforcement assistance during emergencies.

 Chesterfield, Henrico and Richmond police departments work together on water safety and rescue in the James River.
-The Henrico Police Division’s Marine Patrol cooperates with the U.S. Coast Guard and the Virginia Department of Game and Inland Fisheries.
+The Henrico Police Division’s Marine Patrol cooperates with the U.S. Coast Guard and the Virginia Department of Wildlife Resources.